regebro/your-keyboard/slides.rst

     To make it harder for the keys to get stuck, keys that are often used together in the English language was placed opposite each other in the ring of hammers.
-The end result was this rather weird layout.
+The end result was this rather weird layout, which contrary to myth is not made to slow typing down, but to speed it up by eliminating jams!

     Although several people was involved in the development of this type writer, it's named after only two of them, and generally called a